The dishwasher is one of the greatest inventions of all time, and now we can reveal the best dishwasher to buy. Hoorah!

 What is the best dishwasher?

-The best built-in dishwasher right now if you want cutting edge cleaning and perfect drying is the T3 Award winning Bosch SMS67MW00G PerfectDry.
+The best dishwasher right now if you want cutting edge cleaning and perfect drying is the T3 Award winning Bosch SMS67MW00G PerfectDry.

 But if fancy dipping your toes in a little deeper, then opt for the excellent AEG FSS62800P.
 This one offers a lower crockery shelf that rolls out then actually rises up to around waist height for easy filling and emptying.
 A raft of other great features is also built in to this flagship machine.